 - 2 teaspoons ground cumin (or more!)

-Blend all the ingredients together in a big bowl.
-You may as well use clean hands.
+- Blend all the ingredients together in a big bowl.
+Use clean hands.

-Taking a portion at a time, press the meat mixture into about 1/8″ thickness on a piece of natural parchment paper that is the same size as your dehydrator tray.
-Or use the ParaFlexx sheets that go with an Excalibur dehydrator – see Resources for sources.
-You could also use a rolling pin to spread it out, but I find I can never get the thickness consistent, so I prefer to take extra time and press the balls out into a sheet myself, like so:
+- Taking a portion at a time, press the meat mixture into about ⅛ inch thickness on a piece of natural parchment paper that is the same size as your dehydrator tray.
+Or use the ParaFlexx sheets that go with an Excalibur dehydrator.

-So, there you go.
-What you add to this jerky recipe, for spices?
+So, there you have it.
+What spices did you add to this jerky recipe?
 If you make it, be sure to come back and let me know what you did!